 Inspired by Sri Atmananda Krishna Menon, the Direct Path is a “pathless path.”
 It simply articulates the being of you and the world as loving, open, clear awareness.
 If this truth is realized as your experience, then nothing need be done.
 The path disappears, and life is lived in sweetness and celebration!
 But if there are still questions or doubts, the Direct Path contains unique and powerful resources that stabilize this truth as your everyday reality.
 This is a revised edition of the book, expanded to add chapters on the Direct Path in addition to its selection of dialogs from a decade of “Nondual Dinner” gatherings.
 The first three chapters unfold the basics of the Direct Path, such as standing as awareness, being in love with awareness, and exploring awareness.
 Included are several experiments that help establish your everyday experience as awareness, always and already.
 The dialogs cover questions such as the desire for enlightenment experiences, the relationship between the brain and awareness, the question of “nondually correct” language, the belief in physical and mental objects, the idea of having a sage’s experience, and more.

-This book is the “missing manual” to the Direct Path.
-For the first time in print, Direct Path inquiry is presented from beginning to end and beyond, in a user-friendly way.
+This book is the “missing manual” to Greg’s earlier book Standing as Awareness: The Direct Path.
+In The Direct Path: A User Guide, Greg’s approach to Direct Path inquiry is presented in a detailed and systematic way from beginning to end and beyond, in a user-friendly approach.
 The core of the book is a set of forty experiments designed to help dissolve the most common non-dual sticking points, from simple to subtle.
 The experiments cover the world, the body, the mind, abstract objects, and witnessing awareness.
 You are taken step-by-step from the simple perception of a physical object all the way to the collapse of the witness into pure consciousness.
 Your takeaway is that there’s no experiential doubt that you and all things are awareness, openness, and love.
 Also included are three tables of contents, illustrations, an index, a section on teaching, and the notion of a “post-nondual realization.”
 This book can be utilized on its own or as a companion volume to the author’s Standing as Awareness.